Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    <img class="myImg" src="images/jenkins-vstsrepo.png" alt="Configuring Azure DevOps Git URL"/>

 1. Your Azure repo is very likely to be private.
 Unless you have public repo, you should provide the credentials to access the repository.
 If you do not have one or don't remember the credentials, go to your Azure Repos and select the **Clone** option.
 Select **Generate Credentials** and enter a `User name` and `Password`.
-Click **OK** to save and exit.
+Click **Save Git Credentials** to save.

    <img class="myImg" src="images/vsts-generategitcreds.png" alt="Generating Git Credentials"/>